rust-lang/rust/src/doc/rustc-dev-guide/src/identifiers.md

 - [`Local`] identifies a local variable in a function.
 Its associated data is in [`LocalDecl`], which can be retrieved by indexing into [`Body.local_decls`].

-- [`Field`] identifies a struct's, union's, or enum variant's field.
+- [`FieldIdx`] identifies a struct's, union's, or enum variant's field.
 It is used as a "projection" in [`Place`].

 - [`SourceScope`] identifies a name scope in the original source code.
 Used for